 Rapid Response/Code training

 We dedicate some noon conference sessions to discuss and practice rapid responses and codes.
-The residents have an opportunity to handle codes in a non-judgmental environment using the simulation mannequin.
+The residents have an opportunity to handle codes in a protected environment using the simulation mannequin.

 In addition, frequent mock codes provide the opportunity to practice and strengthen confidence and leadership skills in high acuity situations.